C-Collamar/Tic-Tac-Toe/README.md

 ---

-Aside from doing this as a hobby, this project will serve as my introductory experience to artificial intelligence (in which I'm probably not ready for LOL).
+Aside from being a hobby, I made this project to serve as my introductory experience to artificial intelligence programming (in which I'm probably not ready for LOL).

 Regarding the command-line part, I'm not really used to GUI programming **yet** (I currently only know some basic SDL API functions).